-Outlines the foundational Biblical patterns and models for expanding the kingdom of God through the local church.
+HB 603: Book Study (Various) 3 Hours A Hebrew-based study of selected book(s) from the Old Testament.
+May be taken multiple times for credit if different books are studied.
+Missions (MI) MI 501: Evangelism, Discipleship, & Church Planting3 Hours Outlines the foundational Biblical patterns and models for expanding the kingdom of God through the local church.
 Specific attention is given to the New Testament teachings and practices related to evangelism, discipleship and church planting with a view to application in the student's current local church experience.
 This course explores the theological thought of the Old Testament with special attention given to those areas of theology that are seminal for an applied theology of missions.
 The formation of God's people in the context of sinful and fallen peoples and cultures is also examined to address God's patterns of redemption today among unreached peoples in their fallen cultures and religions.

-MI 520 Missiological Foundations in the NT......3 Hours This course examines the foundational nature of Christ's ministry patterns and practices for subsequent New Testament church and ministry leaders.
+This course examines the foundational nature of Christ's ministry patterns and practices for subsequent New Testament church and ministry leaders.
 The Apostle Paul's missionary theology and church planting are examined in light of Christ's ministry among the twelve apostles and the multitudes.
 The written records of Christ and the Apostle Paul provide an indepth portrayal of missional practices to be emulated by followers of Jesus Christ today.
 This course is a study of the principles, practices and types of missional leadership as taught by Scriptures and exemplified in history.
 Special emphasis is given to church leaders, church planters, missionaries and those involved in ministry to the unreached and least reached.
 Students will be introduced to issues related to missional living and thinking, as well as select ministry skills development.
 MI 601: Cross-Cultural Ministries Practicum..................
 3 Hours Provides the student guidance with developing and/or participating in a selected ministry in a cross-cultural context either locally, nationally, or internationally.
 Oversight will be provided in order to increase the student's skills and understandings essential for fruitful cross cultural ministry.
-This course is a study of biblical principles of planting churches.
+MI 610: Church Planting in Global Contexts 3 Hours This course is a study of biblical principles of planting churches.
 It is focused on planting churches in cross-cultural settings.
 Students will also learn about various approaches and fruitful practices for church planting and the resources available.
-MI 620: Cultural Analysis and Ministry.......
-3 Hours This course equips students with missiological research methods for understanding peoples, cultures and worldviews different from their own.
+MI 620: Cultural Analysis and Ministry 3 Hours This course equips students with missiological research methods for understanding peoples, cultures and worldviews different from their own.
 The student will complete a missiological research design project.
-Provides students with ministry experience under the guidance of a qualified supervisor.
+Provides students with ministry experience under the guidance of a gualified supervisor.
 Cross listed with CS 599.
 Prerequisite: Completion of 45 hours toward degree.
 New Testament (NT) A study of the first five canonical books of the New Testament with emphasis on literary composition, theological content, historical issues, and contemporary applications.
-A study of the epistles and the Apocalypse of the New Testament with emphasis on literary composition, theological content, historical issues, and contemporary applications.
-An in-depth exegetical study of selected text(s) of the New Testament.
-May be taken mulitple times for credit if different text(s) is/are studied.
-Old Testament (OT) A study of the Torah and Former Prophets of the Old Testament with emphasis on literary composition, theological content, historical issues, and contemporary applications.